pytorch/pytorch.github.io/_posts/2024-10-02-pytorch-conference-2024-recap.md

 ## Save the Date

-See you next year for the PyTorch Conference in San Francisco at the Palace of Fine Arts from October 22-23, 2025.
+See you next year for the <a href="https://events.linuxfoundation.org/pytorch-conference-2025/">PyTorch Conference in San Francisco at the Palace of Fine Arts</a> from October 22-23, 2025.